Information & Referral

 Our Tai Jai Quan Exercise Program offers weekly instruction for older adults.
 Tai Jai is designed to energize and support proper balance.

 Classes for all of the above “evidence-based” classes are scheduled at regular intervals throughout the year.
-Check our Upcoming Events page for dates.

 We also provide support for caregivers – those who are caring for a loved one.
 We have two Caregiver Consultants on staff who connect with caregivers to provide counseling and support, either one-on-one or in groups.
 Our caregiver support program is for anyone who provides care to someone in need.